thegymnasium/seemingly-seamless/graveyard.md

 10 versions in 10 hours, with 10 days of prep & planning.

 Notes:
-The upgrade was huge pain point, but Amir's help made this step so much easier.
+The upgrade was huge pain point, but Amir’s help made this step so much easier.

 ---

 ## Why not use Paragon?

-(for the uninitiated, Paragon is Open edX's design system)
+(for the uninitiated, Paragon is Open edX’s design system)

 - Well, we are (sort of)
-    - we still use Paragon's interactivity (the interactive react components)
+    - we still use Paragon’s interactivity (the interactive react components)
     - copied core bits of MFE CSS and customized that
     - in some cases, we eliminated it altogether and wrote our own rules
 - Path of least resistance